Opticulex/IdealTF/README.md

 IdealTF
 ===============

-IdealTF is a free steam trading bot for Windows offering plenty of customisation and features.
+IdealTF is a free steam trading bot for Windows programmed in C#, Batch and AutoHotKey allowing the automation of Steam Trading (Including Team Fortress 2 and CS:GO).
+It can accept trades in as little as 20 seconds!
+It offers plenty of customisation and features including open-source code and user accounts.

 ## [Get Latest Release](https://github.com/Opticulex/OpticTradeBot/releases/)